How Shilpa Shah is creating a legacy – and a brighter future (Dentistry.co.uk)

 IV Sedation for young people (12 - 16 years)

 IV sedation can be provided to children aged 12 -16 years in dental practice.
-This service is provided by our Specialist Paediatric Anaesthetist.
+This service is provided by our Paediatric Anaesthetist.
 Where possible we recommend all children to have 'happy air' sedation.
 In some circumstances, if your child is extremely anxious IV sedation may be recommended.

 Find out more